 Proposals for retroactive funding of summer activities which could not have been anticipated by the April deadline may be submitted at the November round, but consideration of such funding will be at the discretion of the committee, which cannot guarantee reimbursement of these expenses.

 A grant is to be used within one year, unless an extension is requested and granted by the Associate Faculty Advisory Committee.
 After that deadline, unused funds will revert to the campus associate faculty grant funding account.

-Equipment purchased with grant funds is the property of IU South Bend.
+All supplies and equipment purchased with grant funds become the property of IU South Bend.